inab/fega-mm/all_collections_v1/_subdomains-v1/4_4_network_interfaces.md

     - level: 1
       desc: 'No network capacity.'
     - level: 2
-      desc: 'FEGA Node network needs are covered by the hosting institution in an ad hoc basis.'
+      desc: 'FEGA node network needs are covered by the hosting institution in an ad hoc basis.'
     - level: 3
-      desc: 'FEGA Node drafts a network capacity plan in accordance with its hosting institution policies and the existing experiences at the FEGA ecosystem.'
+      desc: 'FEGA node drafts a network capacity plan in accordance with its hosting institution policies and the existing experiences at the FEGA ecosystem.'
     - level: 4
-      desc: 'The FEGA Node has a complete and implemented network capacity plan, which can be increased whenever required.'
+      desc: 'The FEGA node has a complete and implemented network capacity plan, which can be increased whenever required.'
     - level: 5
-      desc: "Periodic revision of the Network Capacity Planning according to network congestion KPI's of the FEGA Node updating it whenever necessary."
+      desc: "Periodic revision of the Network Capacity Planning according to network congestion KPI's of the FEGA node updating it whenever necessary."

  - indicator: '[4.4.2] Network Reliability / Security'
    connected: